edhaynes/rhel10_imagemode/README.md

-# rhel10_imagemode
+# RHEL 10 imagemode tutorial
 Containerfile and playbooks to manage bootc imagemode rhel10 deployment

-This is a demonstration of a basic lifecycle workflow of managing an immutable RHEL deployment.
+This is a demonstration/tutorial of a basic lifecycle workflow of managing an immutable RHEL deployment on RHEL 10.
 An immutable operating system is a system where the core components, such as the operating system files, configurations, and applications, are read-only and cannot be modified during runtime.
 This design enhances security and reproducibility by preventing unintended or malicious changes to the system.
 Because the image only contains the bare minimum needed to run containers and the binaries are read only this enhances security by limiting the number of things available to attack and preventing modifing system binaries.
 The only writable directories are /etc and /var, where /var is used to map user directories and application data.
+I use RHEL 10 in this tutorial but this is also available in RHEL 9.6.
 The following steps are covered:

   - Building initial boot image / container
   - Launching it as a VM locally